We’re delighted to announce that SCBWI-MI will hold TWO novel mentorship competitions next year.

 This mentorship is open to full and associate SCBWI members who live in Michigan.

+Kelly is the author of 45 POUNDS MORE OR LESS and CHARLOTTE CUTS IT OUT.
 Kelly’s books will make you laugh and cry.
 They’ll show you the truth.
 They may even give you a glimpse inside yourself.
-Kelly is also a fabulous teacher.
-Don’t miss this wonderful opportunity.
+Kelly teaches classes on writing Middle Grade and Young Adult novels at UCLA Extension Writers’ Program.

 The PAL mentorship with author Leslie Connor

 This mentorship is open to PAL SCBWI members who live in Michigan.